 The Pyramid of Lies

-An epic true story about ambition, greed and hubris, updated for the 21st Century.
+An epic true story of ambition, greed and hubris that nearly brought down the British government.

 In March 2021, an obscure financial technology company called Greensill Capital collapsed, going into administration.
 As it unravelled, a multibillion-dollar scandal emerged that would shake the very foundations of the British political system, drawing in swiss bankers, global CEOs, and world leaders, including former British Prime Minister, David Cameron.
 At the centre was an Australian financier named Lex Greensill.

 Pyramid of Lies charts the meteoric rise and spectacular downfall of Greensill and his company.
 He had a simple idea – democratising supply chain finance – and disrupted a trillion dollar industry in the process.
 But a staid business model concealed dubious practices as Greensill made increasingly risky loans to fraudulent companies using other people’s money.

 Financial journalist Duncan Mavin, who has reported on the scandal for over three years, tells the incredible story of how a former sugar-cane farmer would go on to put tens of thousands of jobs at risk and gain unfettered access to the inner workings of the British government.
 With a globe-circling narrative full of scandal and intrigue, Pyramid of Lies reveals how the grubby world of shadow banking really operates.

 Unputdownably delicious . . . the British version of Bad Blood . . . [but] better

 Terrific . . . shows the emptiness behind the bombast

 Nick Cohen, The Observer, Book of the Week

 The Daily Telegraph